 Candidates for a CA Single Subject Credential in Mathematics must demonstrate “subject matter competence” by: 1) achieving a passing score on California’s three-part Subject Examination for Teachers in Mathematics (CSET), 2) completing a Mathematics or Applied Mathematics major, or 3) completing UCLA's CA-approved Subject Matter Preparation Program.

-While at UCLA, complete a Mathematics or Applied Mathematics major or complete the Subject Matter Preparation Program
+While at UCLA, earn a degree in Mathematics or Applied Mathematics major or complete the Subject Matter Preparation Program

 Note: The Mathematics for Teaching Major coursework follows this Subject Matter Preparation Program and thus undergraduate students will automatically satisfy this requirement.